AdobeDocs/commerce-php/src/pages/developer/security/brute-force.md

 is also available.
 ReCaptcha is less intrusive and can even be completely invisible by end users.

 When protecting a functionality with ReCaptcha, it is vital that you cover all interfaces that expose it, including the route (controller) and any applicable RESTful and GraphQL endpoints.
-For example, Magento provides an HTML interface and controllers for login.
+For example, the application provides an
+HTML interface and controllers for login.
 It also provides a RESTful endpoint and a GraphQL mutation for creating an authentication token.
 If only the controller is protected, then attackers will be able to use the RESTful or GraphQL endpoint to guess emails and passwords.